Bronya-Rand/reimagined-couscous/infos/COMMISSIONS.md

 - Fandom Wiki's like the Honkai: Star Rail Fandom Wiki/RWBY Fandom Wiki

-### For Characters From Franchises

-You must provide links and/or first-party source information about the character in question.
+In general, for either franchise characters or OCs, you must provide links and/or first-party source information about the character in question.
 Such information are:

 1. Lore about the character (backstory, personality, character stories).
 2. Example responses from the character in regards to questions (About themselves, clothing, personality, etc.)
    > Text mainly but text from voice-overs work as well.

-For a good example of lore sources, take a look at Sparkle's HoYoLab page [here](https://wiki.hoyolab.com/pc/hsr/entry/1807).
+For a good example of lore details, take a look at Sparkle's HoYoLab page [here](https://wiki.hoyolab.com/pc/hsr/entry/1807).

 #### Note

-1. For characters that differ from different itterations of a franchise like Weiss Schnee from the webshow RWBY, you must state the specific version you are referring to and your info should either be of the character as a whole or about said itteration of the character.
+1. For characters that differ from different iterations of a franchise like Weiss Schnee from the webshow RWBY, you must state the specific version you are referring to and your info should reflect their character overall and up to that point.

-2. These requirements do not apply to the following franchise characters
+These requirements do not apply to the following franchise characters

     - A Genshin Impact character.
     - A Honkai Impact 3rd character.\*
       > With certain limitations.
 As HI3 has barely any information to go by, bots here will require a bit more information to be provided to work them out into a bot.
     - A Honkai: Star Rail character.

-    > If you are specifically wanting a bot of a NPC from the HoYoverse games, you will need to provide information about them.
+**Note:** If you are specifically wanting a bot of a NPC from the HoYoverse games, you will need to provide information about them.
 Additionally if said NPC will be released later in a future update (for example Sparkle prior to 2.0), it is best to wait till the update releases to get the most information about the character as possible.

 ## Pricing